BloodyStupidJohnson/SlimeSim/README.md

 # Slimesim

 ![Cover](Pictures/pic1.png)
-### Note: no gpu acceleration whatsoever, everything goes on a cpu <sup><sub>it's pretty fast though</sub></sup>

 Personal fun project which was inspired by Sebastian Lague's beautiful [video](https://youtu.be/kzwT3wQWAHE), but became some digital-acid-for-eyes instead

 ## Building and running
 Why would you download something like that at the first place?

-Makefile works only for linux because i am lazy, however, should compile in windows too
+Makefile works only for linux because I am lazy.
+The program, however, should compile in windows too

 `make install-dependencies && make run` - yup, that's it